 3. What is the expected composition of the consortium presenting an application?
 Is it an individual project proposal or more than one entity is required?
 If so, who is eligible to submit the proposal?

-4. Is the maximum funding of 300k€ per consortium or per consortium partner?
+4. Is the maximum funding of 300.000€ allocated to the consortium or to each consortium partner?

 5. Can a company apply funding from several DIH project?

 6. How long (in terms of pages) the application is planned to be?
-What other documents should be prepared besides the project proposal form itself?

 7. Does SME receive 100% funding?